UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 1. **{==Important: Your Data are Not Backed Up==}**

     Data stored on our system are not backed up.
 While we strive for high reliability, we cannot guarantee data recovery in the event of hardware failure, accidental deletion, or account termination.
-Our storage arrays implement Snapshots so we may be able to restore recently lost or deleted data.
+Our storage arrays implement Snapshots so we may be able to restore your data if you notify us promptly.

     In particular: